Rc-W024/SAR_Ship_detection_CFAR/README.md

 ## Introduction for files
 Folder "Raw images" --- Some slices of SAR images are provided to perform ship detection.
 It also contains target information, which is in the XLM file.

 CFAR_ship_detection --- Algorithm code, which has a detailed explanation.

+Rayleigh_distribution --- Plot the probability density of the Rayleigh distribution.

+Target_mark --- A simple target box code that can be used to study marking the target.

 ## One more thing...
 If you are interested in this project, you can also study my preprint paper: https://www.preprints.org/manuscript/202112.0280/v1